-When your program is structured as a process group (see "Lightweight Process Creation With sproc()" on page 17), you can request that all the processes of the group be scheduled as a "gang."
+When your program is structured as a process group, you can request that all the processes of the group be scheduled as a "gang."
 The kernel runs all the members of the gang concurrently, provided there are enough CPUs available to do so.
 This helps to ensure that, when members of the process group coordinate through the use of locks, a lock will usually be released in a timely manner.
 Without gang scheduling, the process that holds a lock might not be scheduled in the same interval as another process that is waiting on that lock.

-For more information, see "Using Gang Scheduling" on page 73.
+For more information, see "Using Gang Scheduling" on page 26.